USS W. S. Sims: Decommissioning and disposal

-A US Coast Guard cutter arrived on scene and rendered assistance and towed the USS W.S.
-Sims until a US Navy tug which was originally on route to Roosevelt Roads Naval Base in Puerto Rico was diverted to relieve the Coast Guard cutter and to take the USS W.S.
+A US Coast Guard cutter arrived on scene, rendered assistance, and towed the USS W.S.
+Sims until a US Navy tug, which was originally on route to Roosevelt Roads Naval Base in Puerto Rico, was diverted to relieve the Coast Guard cutter and take the USS W.S.
 Sims to Puerto Rico.
 The crew of the USS W.S.
 Sims maintained their ship for four days with no power, retrieving water from four decks below by hand pumping and carrying buckets to the flight deck.
 No fatalities occurred and only minor injuries were suffered.